User Namespaces & Fakeroot

 assigned to another user via

 --add.
-Any remaining files from the
+Any remaining files from

-the new user via fakeroot.
+accessible to the new user via fakeroot.

 -e/--enable options will comment and